jasonchandler3245643/StatsProjectOne/README.md

 This project contains 1 Essay, 1 Formula Sheet, 2 Excel Assignments and 5 Java programs.
 Each individual assignment has its own folder with all relevant files.
-Some folders have their own README for specifics.
+Some folders have their own README for specifics

-The relevant Apache poi jars used to plot Monte Carlo data in excel have their own folder.

 ## Essay